tarekgh/opentelemetry-dotnet/example3/readme.md

 to understand to use the API.
 For performance calls through interfaces are harder for compilers to devirtualize and inline which can create small (nanosecond scale) penalties for using an interface.
 Some metric scenarios are expected to be performance critical so there is no reason for us to potentially worsen performance if we get no benefit from it.

+## Should we have a custom namespace for metrics functionality?

 ## Do users create a new Metric directly with 'new' or is the creation indirected through a factory (or both)?